-In the Services Security view, the Users tab enables you to configure the following for a service:
+In the Services Security view Users tab, you can configure the following for a service:

 - Add user accounts.